Vickers hardness test: Implementation

 where F is in kgf and d is in millimeters.

 The corresponding unit of HV is then the kilogram-force per square millimeter (kgf/mm2) or HV number.
 In the above equation, F could be in N and d in mm, giving HV in the SI unit of MPa.
-To calculate Vickers hardness number (VHN) using SI units one needs to convert the force applied from newtons to kilogram-force by dividing by 9.806 65 (standard gravity).
+To calculate Vickers hardness number (VHN) in kilogram-force using SI units for the input parameters, one needs to convert the force applied from N to kilogram-force by dividing by 9.806 65 (standard gravity).
 This leads to the following equation: